LnBn/DissipativeScattering/README.md

 simD_psos = EnsembleSurvivalTime_D4(5*10^6,0.35,0.01)

 ### many of the trajectories will terminate because of escape.
 We only want to see the ones that:
-# 1. survive until at least t_crossing, but didn't take too long to cross.
+# 1. survive until at least t_crossing_i, but didn't take too long to cross.
 # 2. terminate inside the scattering region.
 We will filter out the points that dont satisfy this
 simDf_psos = filter(x -> (t_crossing_i < x.t[end] < t_crossing_f),simD_psos.u) #only long lived points (but not too long...)
 simDf_psos = filter(x -> norm(x.u[end][1:2]) < 1,simDf_psos) #only points that didn't escape